anno-mods/Modinfo/README.md

 ## Community GUID ranges

+[Ubisoft](https://anno-union.com/en/new-anno-union-history-edition-update-anno-afternoon/) has given us an official *safe* range in which we can safely choose new GUIDs!

+You can pick from the following *safe* GUID range: **1337471142 - 2147483647**

+If you need help adding your range or want to talk, you can join us on [Discord](https://discord.gg/KEVaVby)

 | User           | Start ID      |        End ID |
 | :------------- | :------------ | ------------: |
 | Fishboss       | 850.000       |       859.999 |